 For ocean freight to Hawaii, there are two main ways goods move.
 The first and probably most common is through consolidations.
 Ocean freight consolidations are precisely that: taking many shipments and consolidating them down to one full-container-load.
 The reason so many shippers use ocean freight consolidations is they allow for smaller loads to move at a lower fee.
 A 3PL or freight forwarder combines these small shipments to maximize the space on a 40′ or 45′ ocean container.
 Meaning, a shipper who only has 1 or 2 pallets of product moving per week, can ship to Hawaii consistently without paying exorbitant fees or minimum charges.

 Our pricing team has a slew of questions they run through each time a new piece of business comes across their desks.
 Understanding the full scope of work helps them develop custom rates for each client.
 Knowing your measurements, your freight class, and what you are currently paying will help you get the best deal every time.

 Consolidations vs. Full Container Loads

 Full-container-loads are another great way to ship to Hawaii.
-When a company has a large quantity of product running each week, securing full-container-load rates from origin to destination will be one of the most efficient approaches.
-Through committing your company’s volume to a single provider, you’ll gain access to competitive rates.
+When a company has a large quantity of products running each week, securing full-container-load rates from origin to destination will be one of the most efficient approaches.
+By committing your company’s volume to a single provider, you’ll gain access to competitive rates.
 Whether it moves through a freight forwarder or direct with a steamship line, your container loads move at a reduced cost.

 In the short term, you may lose out on the benefits of consolidations (storage and inventory control, more extended phase planning, and only shipping when you need to most) but if your volume is significant enough, your company may reap benefits.
 There are many variables with shipping via ocean, and it is a best practice to ask your provider for suggestions and input to choose your optimal solution.